DhruvTyagi18/BreedBowWow/README.md

 Therer is no backend!
 Because the model runs in the browser, you don't need a server that runs the model and you preserve your users privacy.
 You can have your 🎂 and eat it too!

-## The details

-If you want to learn more about the details of each aspect of this project, I will publish a detailed article about it on davidpfahler.com soon, which will include tricks and tweaks used during training and to export the model, how to get onnx.js to behave and more.